badal-io/gcp-airflow-foundations/docs/features.rst

 Post-ingestion Task Dependencies
 ------------------
 The data that are ingested are often needed in downstream analytic workflows.
-These can be orchestrated in the same Airflow instance by utilizing the :class:`gcp_airflow_foundations.operators.airflow.external_task.TableIngestionSensor`.
+These can be orchestrated in the same Airflow instance by utilizing :class:`gcp_airflow_foundations.operators.airflow.external_task.TableIngestionSensor <https://github.com/badal-io/gcp-airflow-foundations/blob/main/src/gcp_airflow_foundations/operators/airflow/external_task.py>`_.
 From the Python module of the DAG that depends on a table ingestion, you can create a task that waits for the completion of the ingestion.
 For example:

 .. code-block:: python